Age-Related Macular Degeneration (AMD)

 What are risk factors for AMD?

-Poor diet - Eating a healthy diet, predominantly plant-based especially leafy greens and other vegetables, have a lower risk of poor visual outcome.
+Poor nutrition (Consuming a predominantly plant-based diet especially leafy greens and other vegetables can lower the risk of a poor visual outcome in AMD.)

-Ethnicity - Caucasians especially those with light colored irises have a higher risk of AMD.
+Caucasian ethnicity (Those with light colored irises have a higher risk of AMD.)

 How can I prevent or slow the progression of AMD?